Charlie Kirk's shooting death exposes security gaps at political events

 “This is a police chief’s nightmare,” Long said.
 “You try to get your bases covered, and unfortunately today we didn’t, and because of that we had this tragic incident.”

-Students told AP they saw no metal detectors or bag checks, though the level of security appeared consistent with other speaking engagements on Kirk’s national tour.
+Students and others who attended the event told AP there were no metal detectors or bag checks, though the level of security appeared consistent with other speaking engagements on Kirk’s national tour.

+“As soon as I was down by the courtyard in line, I was looking around and I was like ‘I love Charlie, but I have a weird feeling that if something did happen, he would be in a very vulnerable position,’” said Henry Dells, a business owner in Utah County who asked Kirk a question about a minute before the shooting.

+Now Dells said he can't close his eyes without seeing graphic flashbacks.

 In years past, Kirk's security detail consisted of about five people, with one beside him on stage, said Gregory Shaffer, whose firm oversaw Kirk’s personal security detail from 2015 to 2022.
 They were typically focused on close-range threats such as someone attempting to climb on stage or throw something at Kirk.